-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS5, Xbox Series X/S

 Set in the Middle Ages, Crusader Kings 3 is a grand strategy dynasty simulator.
 Players have the option to start the game from the years 867 or 1066 and play until 1453.
-The RPG has gamers become the head of a dynasty, thus taking control of it and using resources to assert control over the house.
-Responsibilities such as legitimizing bastard children are up to players.
-Making choices against a character’s traits will cause stress and could have terrible consequences.
-Crusader Kings 3 is a great Xbox Series X/S RPG.
+The RPG has gamers become the head of a dynasty, thus taking control and using resources to assert control over the house.
+Responsibilities such as legitimizing bastard children are up to players, and making choices against a character’s traits will cause stress and could have terrible consequences.
+Crusader Kings 3 is a fantastic addition to the Xbox Series X/S consoles.

 #17 Kingdom Come: Deliverance